opsep/opsep-server/README.md

 ### Advanced Deployment Options
 Other environmental variable options include `SQLITE_FILEPATH`, ``SERVER_HOST`, `SERVER_PORT`, `DECRYPTS_PER_PERIOD`, and `PERIOD_IN_SECONDS`.
 See [config.go](config.go) for more info.

+## HSM
+RSA is compatible with all major HSMs.
+You're on your own for implementating that.

+## Help
+File an issue or contact me at opsep@michaelflaxman.com if you're stuck.